ALEX CUNHA for TOM FORD / campaign FW19.20

-DAVID TRULIK for VERSACE ss19 Milan
+DAVID TRULIK opening show / VERSACE SS20 Milan